Skip to main content

 Choose the Right Colors and Textures

-Jacky Chou from Archute puts and emphasis on the importance of color and texture when designing a wheelchair accessible home:
+Jacky Chou from Archute puts an emphasis on the importance of color and texture when designing a wheelchair-accessible home:

 "Color is one of the most powerful tools in interior design, as it can create different moods, atmospheres, and illusions.
 For a wheelchair-accessible home, you want to choose bright, cheerful, and inviting colors, as they can make the space feel more spacious and lively.